 Another easy way to sport some scratch-free shades?
 Snag some new sunglasses:

 *We recommend trying each method on a small portion of the lens before applying to the whole lens.
 And if your shades are expensive or near and dear to your heart, we recommend taking them to a professional to attempt to fix them.
-Sunglass Warehouse is not responsible for any lens damage as a result of these methods.
+Please contact your sunglasses manufacturer for guidance on how to fix any lens blemishes.
+Sunglass Warehouse is not responsible for any damage as a result of using these methods.